"Life is really simple, but we insist on making it complicated."

 When you shift your inner world, the physical world follows.

-Check out this guide to Mental Health to explore everything in more detail and address the personal problems in the mind.
+Check out this guide to Mental Work to explore everything in more detail.

 "If you correct your mind, the rest of your life will fall into place."